Alsophila dregei

 Tree

-Alsophila dregei is a large, robust Tree Fern (photo 163) and is the most common and widespread of the two genera of Alsophila in South Africa.
-(The other genus is Alsophila capensis ssp. capensis).
-The thick Caudex (a term for a stem or stem-like structure) is usually unbranched, sturdy, smoothish, rather furry and without spines.
+Alsophila dregei is a large, robust Tree Fern (photo 163) and is the most common and widespread of the two species of Alsophila in South Africa.
+(The other species is Alsophila capensis ssp. capensis).
+The thick Caudex (here a term for a stem) is usually unbranched, sturdy, smoothish, rather furry and without spines.
 Alsophila dregei may reach up to 7m high (usually about half this) and may be from 0,2 – 0,45m wide (photo 32).
 This photo shows these plants growing along a stream – among the yellow flowers of the attractive Phymaspermum acerosum in the family Asteraceae/Compositae.
 Alsophila dregei is usually erect but may lie down – in which case it may send out roots that start a new plant.
 The tree terminates with a wide-spreading crown of leaves (photo 794).
 The remains of the Petioles (leaf bases – photos 793 & 660 – both under Leaves) are only visible near the current leaves towards the end of the stem and when the leaves fall, these petioles do not last long.
 In ferns, the petiole is also referred to as a Stipe.
-Otherwise, the thick trunk is bare (photo 661) and appears slightly rough.
+Otherwise, the thick, dark brown or black Trunk is bare (photo 661) and appears slightly rough.

 Leaves

-The Leaves are elliptic (in outline) and here the leaves are called Fronds (photo 793).
-They are darkish green above and paler below.
+If the Rachis (main axis) of a compound leaf has Leaflets attached directly to it then each Leaflet is a Pinna.
+When there is a “branch” attached to the rachis and the leaflets are attached to this “branch” then this “branch” is the pinna.
+Here the leaflets attached to the “branch” are called Pinnules.
+Fern Leaves are called Fronds (photo 793).
+In Alsophila dregei the leaves are elliptic in outline and are darkish green above and paler below.
 The lowest parts on each frond are reduced.
-The caudex (a term for a stem or stem-like structure) terminates with a wide-spreading crown of leaves (photo 793).
-Here the 10-12 graceful, feathery and arching fronds develop.
-Fronds are darkish green above and paler below.
-These fronds are 1-3m long and tripinnate (having bipinnate leaflets or lobes that are themselves pinnately divided).
-The leaflet margins are not quite entire (with a continuous margin – photo 700).
+The Caudex / stem of the fern terminates with a wide-spreading crown of leaves (photo 793).
+From this crown, 10 to 12 graceful, feathery and arching fronds develop.
+These fronds are up to 3m long and are often tripinnate (having bipinnate leaflets or lobes that are themselves pinnately divided).
+The leaflet margins are not quite entire (photo 700).

-The Petiole (leaf stalk) is wide, with rust coloured woolly hairs and is prickly at the base.
+The Stipe/Petiole (leaf stalk – photo 660) is wide, has rust coloured woolly hairs and a prickly base.
 It is usually up to 15cm long but may reach 80cm.
-Leaflet venation is not reticulated (netted –photo 227 under Reproductive Structures).
-On the lower side of leaflets, the Lateral veins split into two, about a quarter to half of the way across each leaflet and run, almost parallel to one another, to the margin (photo 695 under reproductive structure).
-The lowermost leaflets are not modified into a tangled mass of root-like hairs, as is the case with Alsophila capensis. ssp. capensis.
+Leaflet venation is not reticulated (not netted – photo 227 under Reproductive Structures).
+On the lower side of leaflets, the visible Lateral veins split into two, about a quarter to half of the way across each leaflet and run, almost parallel to one another, reaching the margin (photo 695 under Reproductive Structure).
+The lowermost leaflets are not modified into a tangled mass of root-like hairs, as is the case with Alsophila capensis subsp. capensis.
 Old fronds are somewhat untidy, turning brown, and hanging down.
-They eventually break off leaving the brown, protruding petioles behind.
+They eventually break off leaving the brown, protruding petioles behind (photo 660).
 Each remaining petiole eventually falls off the trunk without leaving a scar.
 New leaves appear in spring.

 Reproductive structure